 The next requirement for t-online.de inbox placement is to align your domains across all of the following sender identification tools:

-- Sender Email Address: i.e., your from-address; this can be adjusted for each campaign and flow email.
+This is your from-address and can be adjusted for each campaign and flow email.

 Each of these root domains must match each other exactly in order for your email to reach a t-online.de inbox.
 For example, your sending domain in Klaviyo will look something like this: send.helloworld.com.
 However, if you send an email to subscribers from: firstname.lastname@example.org, then your message will be blocked from reaching t-online.de inboxes since your sender email address does not exactly match your sending domain.

 The table below provides an example of when root domains align (which t-online.de will accept) and when they do not (which t-online.de will block from reaching inboxes).